evifree/OpenCB/README.md

 This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.

 Due to copyright laws, full books are not included.
 Only the reader is included with this distribution.
 Contributions for books or source code is welcome.
-Interested developers could study the source code to learn how an ebook app works (JavaScript + UIWebView).
+The software is not very useful without the books, however, interested developers could study the source code to learn how an ebook app works (JavaScript + UIWebView).

 ##License